mwhicks-dev/pyacct/README.md

 and then, install the driver required by SQLAlchemy for your [dialect](https://docs.sqlalchemy.org/en/13/dialects/) of choice. **This part is important -- SQLAlchemy cannot connect to your database without these being implemented.**

+### Build to Package

+If you only want to build PyAcct to a package for use in other sofware, just install `setuptools` and run `python -m build`.

 ## Quick start

 PyAcct does not come packaged with a database of its own.
 Instead, you must configure your database using an environment variable.
 Before running, please assign `PYACCT_DATABASE_URL` in the form: